katrinleinweber/Git-for-bio-scientists/git-it-on.md

 > - display change history
 > - reverting old changes
 > - per line if necessary => better than normal backup systems

 ## What is Git?

+> [A] free and open source distributed version control system designed to **handle everything** from small to very large projects with speed and efficiency. ([git-scm.com](http://git-scm.com/))

+**Works with all filetypes**

+> - like good backup system
+> - very useful for line- or paragraph-based files
+> - medium useful for figures
+> - not useful for big, non-text, or auto-generated files

+## What is Git?